Analysis | Nikki Haley and the biggest GOP flip-flops on Trump post-Jan. 6, ranked

 After: Mace has been reluctant to speak directly about Trump.
 “I want to move forward.
 I want to win back the House in a year and a half.
 We can get the majority back, and we’ve got to stop fighting with each other in public.”
 (Fox News)

-On whether Trump should be disqualified from the party: “It was the day, the time, the place, and the message.
+On whether Trump should be disqualified from the party: “It was the day, the time, the place and the message.
 All that.
 And the rhetoric — and it was rhetoric from multiple people, multiple entities, organizations, individuals leading up to that moment that led to this horrific event that day on our nation’s Capitol.”
 (The Atlantic)

 Before: “The president’s rhetoric was irresponsible.
-I think it was reckless and I don’t think it was remotely helpful.”
+I think it was reckless, and I don’t think it was remotely helpful.”
 (CBS19)

 “I think the American people don’t want some of the overheated rhetoric that we’ve heard from the president — some of the rhetoric that, particularly [Jan.
-6], I think really crossed the line and it was irresponsible.”
+6], I think really crossed the line, and it was irresponsible.”
 (CBS19)

 After: “They look at Donald J. Trump, and they look at the millions and millions of people inspired, who went to battle fighting alongside President Trump, and they’re terrified.
 And they want him to go away.
 Let me tell you this right now: Donald Trump ain’t going anywhere.”
 (CPAC)

 Again, not necessarily a direct contradiction.
-One can think Trump’s rhetoric crossed a line without saying they should be banished.
-But suggesting that a president contributed to a domestic attack on the Capitol and then, a month later, hailing the fact that they are going to continue to lead your party, is quite a turn.
+One can think Trump’s rhetoric crossed a line without saying he should be banished.
+But suggesting that a president contributed to a domestic attack on the Capitol and then, a month later, hailing the fact that he is going to continue to lead your party is quite a turn.